-According to a 2016 survey by ECA International, Taipei was ranked ninth most livable and 14th most expensive city in Asia, out of 54 cities.
+According to surveys by ECA International, Taipei was ranked in the top 10 most livable cities in Asia multiple times in the last decade, out of 54 cities.
 Taiwan features an excellent transportation system as well as a world class medical care system, which includes inexpensive and high quality treatment.
 Taiwan is also home to numerous tourist destinations, from vast mountain landscapes such as Taroko Gorge, to tropical beaches at Kenting, to bustling and vibrant metropolises and shopping centers.
 Also there are many culinary delights, cultural events, and nature parks that visitors can enjoy and explore endlessly.
 Expatriates living in Taiwan also have access to 20 schools geared for foreign nationals, including 14 American schools, the Taipei European School, three schools for overseas Japanese students, and two schools for Korean students.